Crime & Justice

 Williams claims in a series of tweets posted after the shooting that the cameraman got him fired after reporting him to Human Resources.
 He also accuses Parker of making racist comments.
 The gunman posted an eerie video on his Facebook page showing him stalking the victims up to the moment when he pulls the trigger.
 Due to sensitivity of this case, we will not post that picture or the video of the shooting.

 In one tweet, Flanagan says “I filmed the shooting see Facebook.”
-That Facebook account as well as his Twitter have been taken down.
+Facebook removed that account, and Twitter took his profile down as well.

 Flanagan spent several years in news going from station to station.
 According to his Linkedin profile, the San Francisco State University graduate began his career as a weekend news writer at KPIX in 1993.
 Throughout the years he worked as a reporter in Texas, Georgia, Florida and North Carolina before ending up in Virginia.